 The games are free of BPAs, PVC, and phthalate and have lockable handles to increase or decrease difficulty levels.

 Purchase a Dog Twister game on Amazon.

 The Dog Casino is a fun and challenging way to get a dog engaging in play and even help them slow down if they tend to eat their meal fast.
 Our dog loves removing the bones and opening the sliding compartments to reveal all the treats that are hidden inside.
 For this game, the difficulty rating is considered hard.
 You can see how our dog mastered it.
 Remember, when you train your dog, this is all about positive reinforcement.

 This one is a skill level 3.
 The updated version of Casino features six compartments and six bones that you can lock for a more challenging puzzle.

-Purchase a Dog Casino game on Amazon here.
+Purchase a Dog Casino indoor game for dogs.

 Omega Paw Tricky Treat Ball

 We’ve been using this ball for years and have gifted it many times.
 My dog likes the larger 5” inch size, and that best part of all: This ball is a soft, pliable textured surface for easy gripping.
 It won’t damage hardwood floors by knocking into things.